datasciencecampus/natural_spaces/README.md

 ## Requirements
 _________________________________________________________________

-You can find a list of the direct dependencies, with versions, in the pyproject.toml file.
+You can find a list of the direct dependencies, with versions, in the requirements.txt file

 During development, the project ran on `Python XXXX` with the following versions for the main dependencies: